-Long haired cats will require more frequent bathing as well as brushing to reduce tangles.
+Long haired cats and outdoor cats will require more frequent bathing as well as brushing to reduce tangles.
 This helps reduce hairballs as they may swallow less hair.
 Also, if you have a show-quality purebred cat, then it goes without saying that you will want to give them a wash before every show.

 Indoor cats also require different washing schedules when compared to outdoor ones.
 They do not get dirty as quickly.
-Over time, their coats will accumulate dirt and oils that will make the coats look poor.
+Over time, their coats will build up dirt and oils that will may cause matted fur.
 This is nothing dangerous, but bathing your cat will provide a significant improvement.

-Last, but not least, whether or not you bathe your cat also depends on the cat’s personality, level of aggression, and how used to bathing your cat is (or will become).
+Last, but not least, whether or not you give your cat a regular bath also depends on the cat’s personality, level of aggression, and how used to bathing your cat is (or will become).
 And a hairless cat will benefit from a bath as well, but benefits less from a bath.

 If you wash your cat from kittenhood, she is likely to tolerate this procedure very well.
 But if your cat becomes hostile and hisses and spits even as you just read about washing her, you have a good reason to consider your priorities.
-Having a clean cat that results in her scratching the heck out of you is not a win-win.
+Having a clean cat that results in her using her claws to scratch the heck out of you is not a win-win.
 In this case, you may consider a professional groomer.

 So consider that bathing provides several benefits to you and your cat.
 There may be medica reasons too.
 Just remember that it’s not an absolute requirement for most cats.
 In our next article, you will learn how exactly to bathe (and how exactly not to bathe) your cat.